Updated for 2022

 - Camping: No

-Along with its excellent space, Governor’s Island boasts a diverse lineup of music from just about any genre.
+The new site seems pretty cool, with a horseshoe design that promises shorter walks between stages and no sound bleed.
+Governor’s Ball also boasts a diverse lineup of music from just about any genre.

-In addition to the music, they’ve got mini-golf, lawn games, and art installations.
+In addition to the music, they’ve some awesome art installations, with a focus on NYC street art this year.
 A lack of camping and the fact that it takes place in NYC makes it a costly endeavor, but this would be a great “vacation festival.”

 - Location: Great Stage Park, Manchester, TN